InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

     if (!node.left) return node.right
     if (!node.right) return node.left
     // in this case, the node has both subtree
-    // get the decendent node of the current node, which is the smallest node in the right subtree let min = this._getMin(node.right)
+    // get the decendent node of the current node,
+    // which is the smallest node in the right subtree let min = this._getMin(node.right)
     // delete the smallest after got it
-    // assign the smallest with the subtree after deletion min.right = this._delectMin(node.right)
+    // Then assign the subtree after deleting the node to the smallest node min.right = this._delectMin(node.right)
     // subtree is the same
     min.left = node.left